Eye drops have not yet been approved by the Food and Drug Administration (FDA) to treat cataracts.

 - Poor night vision

 - Frequently changing eyewear prescription

-Nevertheless, there are some general eye care and lifestyle changes you can make to slow the progression of cataracts:
+You cannot get rid of existing cataracts naturally.
+However, some general eye care and lifestyle changes can slow the progression of cataracts:

 - Avoid or quit substances like tobacco